 Going back in time manages to open up all sorts of possibilities for the X-Men franchise.
 There could be a whole slew of sequels that play around with the rich, complex back stories of the X-Men without having to serve the aging stars of the original trilogy.
 Vaughn keeps the proceedings amazingly fluid, stylish without being overtaken by visual artifice, and the swinging 60s provides a groovy backdrop.
 The action delivers when needed, the smart script doesn’t downplay the clash of ideas to go along with the clash of fists, and the special effects are relatively up to snuff as summer escapism goes.
 The movie is not without its misses, including a cadre of lackluster junior mutants.
 But Vaughn has re-energized a flagging franchise and given hope for a future (past?).
 In the pantheon of X movies, I’d place X-Men: First Class as an equal to X2, the best in the series.
 It may not be at the head of the class, but this superhero flick earns is stripes with a solid effort and strong potential.
 Just get rid of January Jones when it comes time for the age of feminism.

 Nate’s Grade: A

-Posted on May 20, 2011, in 2011 Movies and tagged comic book, hugh jackman, james mcavoy, january jones, jennifer lawrence, kevin bacon, matthew vaughn, michael fassbender, nicholas hoult, oliver platt, period film, prequel, rose byrne, sci-fi, super hero, war, zoe kravitz.
+Posted on May 20, 2011, in 2011 Movies and tagged comic book, hugh jackman, james mcavoy, january jones, jennifer lawrence, kevin bacon, marvel, matthew vaughn, michael fassbender, nicholas hoult, oliver platt, period film, prequel, rose byrne, sci-fi, super hero, war, zoe kravitz.
 Bookmark the permalink.
 Leave a comment.